InterDigitalInc/AdvantEDGE/docs/usage/usage-demo1.md

 ### External UE
 External UE application is a javascript application running in an external browser.

-To start the aooplcation, load the following page in the browser `<AdvantEDGE-node-ip-address>:31111`
+To start the application, load the following page in the browser `<AdvantEDGE-node-ip-address>:31111`

 The application shows details about the connection, allows to start a state counter and iperf traffic and presents an image.
 See Iperf & Demo server sub-sections for more details.